 Overnight in Thimphu

-The morning takes a hike to Cheri Monastery (Includes Dodina and Jigme Dorji Wildlife Sanctuary): Hike about 1hrs (to and fro) leads to Cheri Goemba (Cheri Dorji Dhen).
+In the morning take a hike to Cheri Monastery (Includes Dodina and Jigme Dorji Wildlife Sanctuary): Hike about 1hrs (to and fro) leads to Cheri Goemba (Cheri Dorji Dhen).
 Zhabdrung Ngawang Namgyal built this monastery in 1620 and established the first monk body here.
-A chance to spot birds such as Mrs. Gould’s Sunbird, Yellow-browed Tit, Yellow-rumped Honeyguide, Long-billed Thrush, Ultramarine Flycatcher.
+A chance to spot birds such as Mrs. Gould’s Sunbird, Yellow-browed Tit, Yellow-rumped Honeyguide, Long-billed Thrush, and Ultramarine Flycatcher.

-Paper factory: The handmade paper making in Bhutan stemmed from the age-old tradition originated in the 8th century of Bhutanese history.
+Paper factory: The handmade paper making in Bhutan stemmed from the age-old tradition that originated in the 8th century of Bhutanese history.
 The handmade paper constitutes a valuable National heritage of Bhutanese cultural identity and is preserved through all the ages.
-The Traditional paper is recognized and held high esteem both in-home and outside world.
+Traditional paper is recognized and held in high esteem both at home and outside the world.

-The weekend market: Held every Friday, Saturday, and Sunday, the people crowd the stalls every day, dressed in full color and gathered to meet and to barter, much like the street markets in London!
+The weekend market: Held every Friday, Saturday, and Sunday, the people crowd the stalls every day, dressed in full color, and gathered to meet and barter, much like the street markets in London!

-Bhutan Craft bazaar: The private stalls had a variety of high-end quality products from places across the country such as wood carved national symbols, bags and western wears with touch of traditional designs, wooden and clay utensils, Bangchung, Dhapa, key hanger of jewelry boxes, bookmarks and handmade packing papers (Deysho) in different patterns, antique items and etc. The stalls have a distinctly rich outlook with fine tones of elegance and a warm and inviting atmosphere.
-The craft bazaar is also an exemplary of how bamboo can be used to construct houses in the country.
+Bhutan Craft Bazaar: The private stalls had a variety of high-end quality products from places across the country such as wood-carved national symbols, bags, and western wear with a touch of traditional designs, wooden and clay utensils, Bangchung, Dhapa, key hanger of jewelry boxes, bookmarks and handmade packing papers (Deysho) in different patterns, antique items and etc. The stalls have a distinctly rich outlook with fine tones of elegance and a warm and inviting atmosphere.
+The craft bazaar is also an example of how bamboo can be used to construct houses in the country.

 Later you can stroll around the city.